-If you qualify and are selected for these scholarships, you will see it listed on your award offer.
+USF offers a number of partial-tuition scholarships to its accounting majors.
+If you qualify and are selected for a scholarship, you will see it listed on your award offer.

 Dominic and Leona Tarantino Accounting Scholars Endowed Fund